kaiachain/metaverse-knowledge-kit/docs/service-sdk/oracle-starter-kit.md

 ### 1. Connect to Kaia Test Network (Kairos)

 The default hardhat configurations can be modified in `helper-hardhat-config.json`.
-By default it connects to Kaia test network (Boabab)
+By default it connects to Kaia test network (Kairos).

-Hardhat configuration variables can be found in [`helper-hardhat-config.json`](https://github.com/klaytn/klaytn-service-sdk/blob/main/packages/oracles-starter-kit/helper-hardhat-config.js) in the root directory.
+Hardhat configuration variables can be found in [`helper-hardhat-config.json`](https://github.com/kaiachain/open-service-sdk/blob/main/packages/oracles-starter-kit/helper-hardhat-config.js) in the root directory.
 Below is the configuration explaination for `1001` network.

 - `name` - hardhat network name Ex: `kairos`
 - `witnetPriceRouter` - witnetPriceRouter Address Ex: `0xeD074DA2A76FD2Ca90C1508930b4FB4420e413B0` for Kaia Testnet.
 See [WitnetPriceRouter](https://docs.witnet.io/smart-contracts/witnet-data-feeds/addresses/klaytn-price-feeds#klaytn-baobab) for reference.